impensavel/spoil/docs/Troubleshooting.md

 This happens when **libcURL** is built against [GnuTLS](http://www.gnutls.org/) and the fact that this library is more strict when dealing with the TLS protocol.

-The [GnuTLS mailing list](http://lists.gnu.org/archive/html/gnutls-devel/2011-02/msg00002.html) has an explanation about it:
+There's an explanation about it in the [GnuTLS mailing list](http://lists.gnu.org/archive/html/gnutls-devel/2011-02/msg00002.html):
 > Several sites terminate the TLS connection without following the TLS protocol (i.e. sending closure alerts), but rather terminate the TCP connection directly.
 This is a relic of SSLv2 and it seems other implementations ignore this error.
 GnuTLS doesn't and thus prints this error.

-Given that this is a mix of SharePoint not following the TLS protocol correctly and GnuTLS being too strict about it, there's not much that can be done except for using a different PHP/libcURL version.
+Given that this is a mix of SharePoint not following the TLS protocol correctly and GnuTLS being strict about it, there's not much that can be done except for using a different PHP/libcURL version.

 ##### Other codes
 If other cURL errors emerge, check the libcURL [error list](http://curl.haxx.se/libcurl/c/libcurl-errors.html) to help find the root cause.